Adityaagulatii/healthy_restaurant/README.md

 ## Main Objective
 Which American fast-food chain restaurant has the healthiest menu?
 ## Dataset and Analysis
-The dataset is about nutritional values of different fast food items from fast-food chain restaurants.
+The dataset is about the nutritional values of different fast-food items from fast-food chain restaurants.
 Dataset includes items from six fast-food chains.
 [Dataset](fastfood_dataset.csv) Analysis was done using Pivot table and then it was visualized better using tableau.
-[Analysis](Analysis)
+[Analysis](fastfood_dataset - analysis.pdf)
 ## Findings
-Subway and Taco Bell can considered as the healthiest food chain restaurant in US.
+Subway and Taco Bell can considered the healthiest food chain restaurants in US. \\
-Taco Bell has most variety of health food items compared to Subway, though Subway has the healthiest food item on their menu.
+Taco Bell has the most variety of health food items compared to Subway, though Subway has the healthiest food item on their menu. \\
-Mcdonalds, Sonic and Burger King can be considered as unhealthiest food chain.
+Mcdonalds, Sonic, and Burger King can be considered as unhealthiest food chains.